Essorcal/CS373/Week3/Week3Writeup.md

 While complicated, the attack vector graph is a high level but very thorough look at the steps needed for successfull malware to be interacted with, installed and ran to infect a target machine with a malicious payload.
 Ways to mitigate this bring us back to the layered defense strategy which starts with user experience (i.e. don't open suspicious files) and generally progresses to AV software/firewalls.

-## Yara
+## YARA

 While user experience is the easiest way to defeat a lot of malware it's also nearly impossible to automate and difficult to ensure compliance with.
 That brings us to using AV tools that detect malware and either quarantine it and prevent it from running or assist the user in removing from their systems.

 So how are these automated systems setup?
-Yara is a malware pattern matching software suite specifically designed for examining and creating these rules!  a sample yara rule pulled from the yara documentation at https://yara.readthedocs.io/en/v3.4.0/writingrules.html is as follows:
+Yara is a malware pattern matching software suite specifically designed for examining and creating these rules!  a sample YARA rule pulled from the YARA documentation at https://yara.readthedocs.io/en/v3.4.0/writingrules.html is as follows:

 ```